w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 | `profv:mostSignificantWord` | Word order for multi-byte payloads | Wire metadata; same role as `profv:mostSignificantByte` for 32-bit and wider values | Not a transformation operation. |
 | `profv:type` | Declares the wire data type (e.g. `Unsigned16`, `Float32`) | Wire metadata; tells the consumer the numeric type to decode from the payload | Not a transformation operation. |

-The structural terms `profv:byteOffset`, `profv:byteLength`, `profv:bitOffset`, `profv:bitlength`, and `profv:payloadMapping` cover UC5 (structural extraction) use cases.
+The structural terms `profv:byteOffset`, `profv:byteLength`, `profv:bitOffset`, `profv:bitlength`, and `profv:payloadMapping` cover UC5 (structural extraction) user stories.
 The enum terms `profv:enumeratedValue`, `profv:encodedPayload`, and `profv:decodedPayload` cover UC4.
 Neither group is relevant to UC3.

 **Summary:** PROFINET has no existing terms to migrate into UC3.
 The `map` numeric pipeline needs to be introduced as new form-level annotations. `profv:type`, `profv:mostSignificantByte`, and `profv:mostSignificantWord` collectively define the wire representation of the raw numeric value that the UC3 `map:fromWire` pipeline then transforms.